-NON-TRANSFERABLE RESTRICTIONS OF LICENSE: A licensee will not transfer a license D. by assignment or otherwise to any other person or location.
+D. NON-TRANSFERABLE RESTRICTIONS OF LICENSE: A licensee will not transfer a license by assignment or otherwise to any other person or location.
 The license will be void and the licensee will return it to the licensing authority when:

-- the owner of the child care facility changes; (1) - (2)the child care facility moves;

-(3)the licensee of the child care facility changes; or

-(4)the child care facility closes.
+- (1) the owner of the child care facility changes; - (2) the child care facility moves; - (3) the licensee of the child care facility changes; or - (4) the child care facility closes.

-AUTOMATIC EXPIRATION OF LICENSE: A license will expire automatically at midnight on E. the expiration date noted on the license unless earlier suspended or revoked, or:
+E. AUTOMATIC EXPIRATION OF LICENSE: A license will expire automatically at midnight on the expiration date noted on the license unless earlier suspended or revoked, or:

-on the day a child care facility closes; (1)

-on the day a child care facility is sold, leased, or otherwise changes ownership or (2)
+- (1) on the day a child care facility closes; - (2) on the day a child care facility is sold, leased, or otherwise changes ownership or licensee;

-licensee:

-on the day a child care facility moves.
-(3)
+(3) on the day a child care facility moves.